 August 15, 1963 was an historic day in New York’s penal history, although nobody involved knew it at the time.
 New York’s lawmakers didn’t know it. the Warden of New York’s infamous Sing Sing Prison (now the Ossining Correctional Facility) didn’t know.
 Dow Hover, New York’s last ‘State Electrician’, didn’t know it.
-Eddie Lee Mays, armed robber and murderer of no particular note didn’t know either, but he was well beyond caring at the time.
+Eddie Lee Mays (armed robber and murderer of no particular note) didn’t know.
+He was well beyond caring by then anyway.

 He would also be the last.

 Mays was 34 years old, an ex-convict from North Carolina where he’d already served a sentence for murder.
 He’d been lucky to avoid North Carolina’s gas chamber then, especially as North Carolina used their chamber frequently in 1940’s and 1950’s and being black wasn’t going to work in his favour.